OfficialThomas/OfficialThomas/README.md

 This is my github page where I will be posting links to my other repositories that contain projects I have worked on.

 GDA CLUB (Game Development and ART Collab Club)
-- Buds (Audio Programmer for Voices): https://github.com/GDACollab/Buds
+- Buds (Audio Programmer for Voice Acting): https://github.com/GDACollab/Buds
 - Gremlin Garden (Track Difficulty Designer): https://github.com/GDACollab/GremlinGarden

 GDA Microgame Jam (September 25th 2021 to September 26th 2021)